Tinnitracks

 Tinnitracks is a digital therapy app designed for the treatment of tinnitus through audio therapy.
-Treatment involves listening to music at specific frequencies that cause a patients tinnitus to be filtered out.
-The app is designed to take the music a patient regularly listens to and adapt it to a specified frequency, determined by visiting an ENT specialists, that will help filter out the patients tinnitus.
+Treatment involves listening to music at specific frequencies that cause a patient's tinnitus to be filtered out.
+The app is designed to take the music a patient regularly listens to and adapt it to a specified frequency, determined by visiting an ENT specialist, that will help filter out the patient's tinnitus.
 The software was developed and is marketed by Sonormed GmbH.

 The concept behind this treatment has been developed and researched by the University of Muenster, Germany.
 Tinnitracks was developed based on this research and provides access to the treatment beyond academic research programs.

 Technology

 Patients with tinnitus can use the Tinnitracks software to filter their individual tinnitus frequency from their music songs.
-By processing a song, the defined frequency is extracted, creating a gap called "notch" in the frequency profile that covers the exact tinnitus frequency as well as about an octave around it.
+By processing a song, the defined frequency is extracted, creating a gap called a "notch" in the frequency profile that covers the exact tinnitus frequency, as well as about an octave around it.
 Afterwards, the software checks if the audio profile of the song meets the criteria for the tinnitus treatment.
 Accuracy of frequency measurement is paramount in the process, which is why patients are required to visit ENT specialists or acousticians to create an accurate tinnitus audiogram.